FlorianStuettgen/digital-infrastructure-lab/test.md

 ## What is EvoSec-Lab?

-**EvoSec-Lab** is an isolated design & testing environment for network topologies, security measures, and Project Controls workflows.
+**EvoSec-Lab** is an isolated design and testing environment for network topologies, security measures & Project Controls workflows.

 It demonstrates how **enterprise-grade hardware**, **complex network topologies**, and **robust automation workflows** can be integrated seamlessly.